 Publicly funded influenza vaccine is provided for all New Brunswick residents.
 For the 2020-2021 influenza season, the Department of Health will be offering a Universal Seasonal Influenza Program through Public Health Offices, pharmacies, family physicians, midwives and other health care providers.

 Seasonal influenza vaccine is available free of charge to all New Brunswick residents by many different immunization providers through a variety of programs.

 Publicly funded influenza immunization in New Brunswick is available from health care providers, Public Health Offices (children six to 59 months), pharmacies, and long-term care facilities (licensed nursing homes and adult residential facilities).
 Influenza vaccine is usually given during the fall and can take up to two weeks before the vaccine provides protection against influenza.

 Delivery of seasonal influenza vaccine

-Seasonal influenza vaccine will be provided in New Brunswick through three major modes: primary care providers, Public Health nurses, and certified pharmacists.
+Seasonal influenza vaccine will be provided in New Brunswick through: primary care providers, Public Health nurses, New Brunswick Extramural Program health professionals and certified pharmacists.

 Public Health will be involved in the delivery of seasonal influenza through pediatric immunization clinics and dedicated influenza clinics.

-Certified Pharmacist will be providing immunization to individuals in the following group:
+Certified Pharmacists will be providing immunization to individuals in the following group:

-• all adults and children ≥ 5 years with chronic health conditions;
+• adults (including pregnant women and Aboriginal people) and children ≥ 5 years

-Some workplaces will also hold influenza immunization clinics.
+Some workplaces, including GNB, will also hold influenza immunization clinics.
 Please check with your employer to see if they are available.